devrulls/kibblepi/README.md

 # Kibblepi - Developed at SolipsIA

-This is an internship project developed at SolipsIA to validate the competences acquired in the professional title "Concepteur Développeur d’applications" at the GRETA Littoral - Montpellier.
+This is an internship project developed at SolipsIA to validate the skills acquired in the professional title "Concepteur Développeur d’applications" at the GRETA Littoral - Montpellier.
 This project consists in the creation of a cat kibble distributor, called "Kibblepi", this distributor will allow you to feed your pet whenever you want, through a web application developed with the Streamlit framework and server side developed with the micro-framework flask.
 (Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries)